google-ar/WebARonTango/README.md

 4. Enter the `src` folder: `$ cd src`.
 5. Checkout a specific tag to a new branch.
 The tag used for this build is `57.0.2987.5`.
 You can use whatever name you like for the new branch but we recommend `webar_57.0.2987.5` as it states that is webar and the tag is based on: `~/chromium/src$ git checkout -b webar_57.0.2987.5 57.0.2987.5`.
 Remember the name of the branch (`webar_57.0.2987.5` in our example) as it will be useful in the next step when the output folder is created.
 6. Synchronize the dependencies with this command: `~/chromium/src$ gclient sync --disable-syntax-validation`. **NOTE**: This process may take some time too.
-7. Create a folder where to make the final product compilation using the same name as the branch created in the previous step: `~/chromium/src$ mkdir -p out/webar_57.0.2987.5` in our example.ls
+7. Create a folder where to make the final product compilation using the same name as the branch created in the previous step: `~/chromium/src$ mkdir -p out/webar_57.0.2987.5` in our example.
 8. Create and edit a new file `out/webar_57.0.2987.5/args.gn` with the command `~/chromium/src$ gedit out/webar_57.0.2987.5/args.gn` (or any other editor).
-If you chose to use a different branch/folder name, please, use the name you chose in this step.
+If you chose to use a different branch/folder name, please, use that name in this step.
 Copy and paste the following content in the `args.gn` file:
   ```
   target_os = "android"
   target_cpu = "arm"